Global recession: Definitions

-Overview
+National vs. global recession

 Informally, a national recession is a period of declining economic output.
 In a 1974 New York Times article, Julius Shiskin suggested several rules of thumb to identify a recession, which included two successive quarterly declines in gross domestic product (GDP), a measure of the nation's output.
 This two-quarter metric is now a commonly held definition of a recession.
 In the United States, the National Bureau of Economic Research (NBER) is regarded as the authority which identifies a recession and which takes into account several measures in addition to GDP growth before making an assessment.
 In many developed nations (but not the United States), the two-quarter rule is also used for identifying a recession.

-Whereas a national recession is identified by two quarters of decline, defining a global recession is more difficult, because a Developing country is expected to have a higher GDP growth than a Developed country.
+Whereas a national recession is identified by two quarters of decline, defining a global recession is more difficult, because a developing country is expected to have a higher GDP growth than a developed country.
 According to the IMF, the real GDP growth of the emerging and developing countries is on an uptrend and that of advanced economies is on a downtrend since the late 1980s.
 The world growth is projected to slow from 5% in 2007 to 3.75% in 2008 and to just over 2% in 2009.
 Downward revisions in GDP growth vary across regions.
 Among the most affected are commodity exporters, and countries with acute external financing and liquidity problems.
 If a global recession were to occur in its full magnitude, an estimated 100 million jobs would be lost around the world, with total lost capital hovering at US$120 trillion.
 Countries in East Asia (including China) have suffered smaller declines because their financial situations are more robust.
 They have benefited from falling commodity prices and they have initiated a shift toward macroeconomic policy easing.

 The IMF estimates that global recessions occur over a cycle lasting between eight and ten years.
 During what the IMF terms the past three global recessions of the last three decades, global per capita output growth was zero or negative.